productivity

 3. Superhuman

-Superhuman is an email productivity platform designed for high-volume inbox management, with features such as keyboard shortcuts, AI-assisted prioritization, response drafting, read statuses, and workspace tools.
-Following Grammarly’s June 2025 acquisition, the platform has expanded its writing assistance and AI capabilities.
+Superhuman is an email productivity platform aimed at high-volume inboxes.
+It leans on keyboard shortcuts, AI-assisted prioritization, response drafting, read statuses, and workspace tools.
+Since Grammarly’s June 2025 acquisition, it has expanded its writing assistance and AI capabilities.

 Key Features

-Superhuman is commonly used by executives and professionals who manage high email volume and want tools for faster inbox navigation, prioritization, and response drafting.
+It’s a common pick for executives and professionals who deal with a lot of email and want faster inbox navigation, prioritization, and response drafting.

 4. Shortwave

-Shortwave is an AI-powered email organizer for Gmail users, built by former Google Inbox engineers.
-The platform supports AI-assisted organization, scheduling, writing, plain-language filters, and integrations with workplace tools.
+Shortwave is an AI-powered email organizer for Gmail, built by former Google Inbox engineers.
+It handles AI-assisted organization, scheduling, and writing, plus plain-language filters and integrations with workplace tools.

 Key Features